 There is a lot of confusion in this culture today over gender and sexual identity issues.
 There is a lot of head scratching in the church, as well.
-But God’s Word brings clarity where the world and religion often brings a fog.
+But God’s Word brings clarity where the world and religion often bring a fog.

 So how do we help our teenagers deal with LGBTQ issues (stands for “Lesbian, Gay, Bisexual, Transgender and Questioning”).
 How do we help them navigate their own identity issues, as well as those of their peers?
 How do we do it in a way that strikes that balance between conviction and compassion?
 And how do we equip our teenagers to share the Good News of Jesus with others in a Good News way?

 Here are five truths to remember as you help your teenagers navigate through these hard questions:

 1. Love, not hate, must be our posture.